Taking a Closer Look at Saint Leo's DBA Degree Program

 When asked why he wanted to climb Everest, adventurer and author Mark Jenkins referred to the necessity of having to trust the other person at the end of the rope.
 “Being on the mountain is about being with other people.
 It’s the team that matters.”

 A precept that applies equally as well to business as it does to mountain climbing.

 The three R’s of Saint Leo’s DBA: rigorous, relevant, rewarding.

 Saint Leo University's new DBA degree program provides a rigorous educational opportunity that is relevant and ultimately rewarding.

-Lorrie McGovern is Saint Leo University’s director of graduate studies in business.
+Lorrie McGovern is Saint Leo University’s assistant dean of graduate studies in business.
 Here she answers some of the most frequently asked questions about the university’s newest graduate business degree program.